MaxPleaner/jobapps-web/README.md

   - `ap <object>` is a prettier alternative to `puts`
 - There are no initializers, rake tasks, or tests yet.
 A bit of `awesome_print` customization is done in [config/application.rb](config/application.rb)

+## Note

+The UI probably looks really wacky, but I've intentionally set some of the most-used buttons to have massive font sizes so I can easily press them on my tablet.